HEtothe/datagrab/README.md

-# web_connect - the easy way to access and query textual web resources!
+# datagrab - the easy way to access and query textual web resources!

 ## Overview

 Let's be clear: [requests](https://realpython.com/python-requests/) is an awesome library.
 But even so, some really basic use cases still seem to require a lot of lines of code!

-web_connect was written as a set of classes and methods designed to simplify using the [requests library](https://realpython.com/python-requests/) for some typical use cases.
+datagrab was written as a set of classes and methods designed to simplify using the [requests library](https://realpython.com/python-requests/) for some typical use cases.
 In short: download, parse and process the returned text easily, so you are closer to doing something useful with it.